-Apple TV 4K vs. Fire TV Cube: What About Fire TV Stick 4K?
+Apple TV 4K vs. Fire TV Cube (Gen 2): What about Firestick?

 I may earn a commission when you buy through my Amazon links.

 Power Moves is fully independent and reader supported.
 Each device tested is bought with my money.

 After months of testing, I found Apple TV 4K to be the best overall streaming device because it’s ad-free, fast and has a similar interface as iOS.
 Fire TV Cube (2nd Gen) is solid, but the interface is loaded with ads and cluttered.

 Now, let’s find out how I reached my conclusion, by comparing two 4K streaming devices (Apple TV 4K vs. Amazon Fire TV Cube) while evaluating four categories: content, interface, smarts, and remote.

 Apple TV 4K

 - Interface: It's a polished and ad-free design (similar to iOS).
 Apple pulls content from each of your streaming apps and puts them into one unified list.